-Courses that require registration permission from Graduate Deputy noted with asterisk*
+Courses that require registration permission from English Graduate Deputy noted with asterisk*

-English 7010: Children’s & Adolescents’ Literature* (MA English Education only)
+ENGL 7010: Children’s & Adolescents’ Literature* (MA English Education students)

-English 7011: Literary Texts and Critical Methods* (MA English Education only)
+ENGL 7011: Literary Texts & Critical Methods* (MA English Education students)

 This class will explore the ways in which the study of critical methodologies and rhetorical devices provide tools for the teaching and textual analysis of literature.
 Readings will include samples drawn from major theoretical schools (psychoanalysis, Marxism, formalism, structuralism and post-structuralism, deconstruction, feminism and queer theory, etc.), and theorists (including Walter Benjamin, Michel Foucault, Judith Butler, Henry Louis Gates, Jr., Anne Anlin Cheng, Eve Sedgwick, and others).
 The insights and oversights of influential theoretical perspectives will be viewed through select literary texts of 19th- and 20th-century American literature.
 Assignments will include two papers and two presentations.